Prabuddhi-05/bevfusion_hpc/README.md

 - Auto-cleaning of Enroot folders

 ### Solution
+To resolve this, the container must be cleanly re-extracted from the original .sqfs file.
+- Forced cleanup of old containers
+- Single-threaded extraction to prevent ulimit issues

 Re-create the container using the test script (`test.sh`) which includes,
 ```bash
 ENROOT_LOG_LEVEL=debug ENROOT_UNSQUASHFS_OPTIONS="-p 1" enroot create -n bevfusion_enroot /home/users/pwariyapperuma/bevfusion_final/docker/bevfusion_final.sqfs